 Building links the right way is like being the kid who studied for the test.
 A new rule saying you can’t bring your phone into the exam room won’t affect you.
 A no-talking rule won’t affect you, nor will a rule about sitting too close to your neighbour.
 Meanwhile, kids that planned to cheat to pass are now screwed.

-If you want to be on the right side of link-building or have any questions about how to do it, please click here to contact us.
+If you want to be on the right side of link-building or have any questions about how to do it, please contact us any time.